Scott Stahl

 Stahl is a graduate of Bridgewater High School and Northwestern College in Orange City, Iowa, where he earned a degree in business finance and agribusiness.
 He said the most important issue facing today’s corn farmers is maintaining positive margins in an increasingly competitive global supply-and-demand market.

 Stahl is a member of the Syngenta Agri-Edge Advisory Board, attended the Farm Credit Young and Beginning Farmer Conference, is a Pioneer Next Generation Producer and serves on the Northwestern College AgriBusiness Department advisory board.
-He also serves on his church board, is an Awana leader and is a member of the Bridgewater-Emery School Foundation Board.
+He also serves on his church board and is an Awana leader.

 He and his wife, Amanda, have five children: Landon, James, Harrison and twins, Caroline and Camden.
 He likes to spend his spare time with his family, reading and golfing.